 As you can see, insertion (essentially, interpolation) is done suing curly brackets, and they can have any expression inside.
 This scheme works the same way for both tag content and attributes.

-In addition, JSX elements themselves are expressions, which means you can use them in any places in JS code that works with expressions:
+In addition, JSX elements themselves are expressions, which means you can use them in any place in JavaScript code that works with expressions:

 const name = 'Mike';